Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Maybe don't use custom font, since it looks even less like a native app?
 Or just use it for headings?
 * Is logo jagged on some displays?
 Need dpp media queries to choose image rather than resize?
+* Support [internationalized domain names](https://en.wikipedia.org/wiki/Internationalized_domain_name) for upstream proxy hostname (and anywhere else).
+  - Right now the user will have to enter punycode directly or the hostname won't work.

 ## Technical and compatibility notes